When it comes to VPN logs, there’s a lot of confusion.

 2. Limiting bandwidth

 Bandwidth restrictions also require logging.
 To limit the amount of bandwidth used with a given account, logging is obviously necessary.
 Therefore if any VPN has bandwidth limits and also claims to be a “no logs” VPN, this should raise some questions.
-Three examples of this are Trust.Zone, TunnelBear, and Windscribe, which all offer “free trials” that are limited to a certain amount of bandwidth.
+Three examples of this are Trust.Zone, TunnelBear, and Windscribe, a Canada VPN service.
+All three of these offer “free trials” that are limited to a certain amount of bandwidth.

 3. Logging with rental servers (VPS)